jeena/FeedTheMonkey/README.md

 You need to have PyQt installed and a account on a TinyTinyRSS instance.

-Download the zip file, unzip it and then run:
+Download the [ZIP](https://github.com/jeena/feedthemonkey/archive/master.zip)-file, unzip it and then run:

 `sudo python setup.py install`